chuckedfromspace/mrpod/doc/vector_field_decomposition_1.rst

 Synthesize dataset
 ^^^^^^^^^^^^^^^^^^

-This vortex pattern is a signature of the a 3-dimensional helical precessing vortex core in a 2D cut plane.
+This vortex pattern is a signature of the 3-dimensional helical precessing vortex core in a 2D cut plane.
 This is usually seen in planar Particle Image Velocimetry measurements.
-To create these traveling vortices,  twostationary modes are required as dictated by:
+To create these traveling vortices,  two stationary modes are required as dictated by:

 .. math::